dnsimple/dnsimple-support/content/articles/cname-record.markdown

 ## Querying CNAME records

-You can use `dig` to determine the CNAME record associated to a domain name.
+You can use `dig` in your terminal to determine the CNAME record associated to a domain name.
 The result is contained in the `ANSWER` section.
 It contains the fully-qualified domain name (FQDN), the remaining time-to-live (TTL), and the domain-name.

 ```
 $ dig CNAME www.dnsimple.com